-Within spatial planning Studio Kessler is occupied in several areas.
+Within spatial planning Studio Kessler is occupied with several areas.
 In the workshops for planners and companies/organizations active in spatial planning the studio combines charting policy processes with actual spatial planning.

 The studio is also involved in developing future scenarios for architectonic planning projects.